-CAP has and will continue to demonstrate its strong commitment to contributing to informatics within the LTER Network and the data management community generally.
+CAP has and will continue to demonstrate its strong commitment to contributing to informatics within the LTER Network and the data management community in general.
 The Information Manager participates in all Network information meetings and activities, and recently concluded a five-year term as a member of the LTER Information Management Executive Committee (IM Exec), serving as co-chair of the committee for the past three years.
-The Information Manager contributes to other community-wide efforts (e.g., is a contributing author of Ecological Metadata Language version 2.2.0), participates in and presents at numerous scientific conferences, and contributes to scientific- and informatics-focused publications.
-S. Earl served as the embedded data manager for an LTER synthesis working group that addressed soil organic matter dynamics; this effort not only resulted in numerous scientific publications, but dovetailed with the establishment of an Earth Science Information Partnership (ESIP) cluster focused on soil ecology semantics and informatics to which S. Earl is a coordinating member.
-Additionally, S. Earl is a contributing member to a recently funded NSF Science and Technology Center (Science and Technologies for Phosphorus Sustainability (STEPS)), serving as a liaison between CAP and the STEPS STC.
+The Information Manager contributes to other community-wide efforts (e.g., is a contributing author of Ecological Metadata Language version 2.2.0), participates in and presents at numerous scientific conferences, and contributes to scientific and informatics publications.
+Earl also served as the embedded data manager for an LTER synthesis working group that addressed soil organic matter dynamics; this effort not only resulted in numerous scientific publications, but dovetailed with the establishment of an Earth Science Information Partnership (ESIP) cluster focused on soil ecology semantics and informatics for which Earl is a coordinating member.
+Additionally, Earl is a contributing member of a recently funded NSF Science and Technology Center (the Science and Technologies for Phosphorus Sustainability, or STEPS, project), serving as a liaison between CAP and STEPS.

-milestones and future initiatives
+Milestones and future initiatives

 Though CAP’s robust and effective approach to IM meets or exceeds all Network standards and expectations, the Information Manager strives continually to improve CAP IM.
-Implementing a much improved data catalog is an example of an IM improvement since the last proposal, and there are several areas in which CAP is planning improvements during CAP V.
+Implementing a much improved data catalog is an example of an IM improvement since the last proposal, and there are several areas in which CAP is planning improvements during CAP V:

-Improved discoverability of data on the project website: Since the last proposal, CAP has implemented a new approach to providing a catalog of project data on the CAP website.
+Improved discoverability of data through the CAP website: Since the last proposal, CAP has implemented a new approach to providing a catalog of data on the CAP website.
 Whereas the previous approach required maintaining local copies of dataset metadata and data, the new approach employs RESTful web services to access dataset holdings in EDI.
-This streamlined approach is considerably more efficient than maintaining two parallel catalogs of identical data but drawing from different sources, allows CAP to harness the excellent search capabilities provided by the EDI, and eliminates potential versioning conflicts that could arise from drawing like data from different systems.
+This streamlined approach is considerably more efficient than maintaining two parallel catalogs of identical data that draw from different sources.
+It allows CAP to harness the excellent search capabilities provided by the EDI, and eliminates potential versioning conflicts that could arise from drawing like data from different systems.

 Improved access and interpretability of data: As detailed throughout this data management plan, making project data available to CAP investigators and the scientific community is a fundamental goal of CAP IM.
-However, while CAP IM is meeting this goal in a technical sense, as highlighted in CAP’s mid-term review, that data are accessible in a public repository such as EDI does not necessarily translate to actionable data.
-That is, most CAP project data are by nature academic, and, even with rich metadata, can be difficult to interpret and reuse (the ultimate goal) by an investigator not directly involved with the data collection.
-Improving not just the accessibility but the interpretability of CAP data is an important goal for CAP V, which we will address, in part, by presenting interactive visualizations of signature CAP datasets on the website.
-We envision that such visualizations will be useful exploratory tools for not only the scientific community but for K-8 and citizen scientists as well.
+However, while CAP IM is meeting this goal in a technical sense, as was highlighted in CAP’s 2020 mid-term review, that data are accessible in a public repository such as EDI does not necessarily translate to actionable data.
+That is, most CAP data are by nature academic and, even with rich metadata, can be difficult to interpret and reuse (the ultimate goal) by an investigator not directly involved with the data collection.
+Improving not just the accessibility but the interpretability of CAP data is an important goal for CAP V, which will beaddressed, in part, by presenting interactive visualizations of signature CAP datasets on the website.
+We envision that such visualizations will be useful exploratory tools for not only the scientific community but for K-12 students and citizen scientists as well.